Information for teachers

-Books, exhibition catalogues or art journals from your school, or public librarywebsites
+Books, exhibition catalogues or art journals from your school, or public library

 - List five interesting facts that you learned from your research and explain what each has added to your understanding of this work.

-- What feelings, moods, ideas or meanings does the artist communicate to you through the artwork?
+- What feelings, moods, ideas or meanings does the artist communicate to you about the landscape and environment in this the artwork?